Training Module

 Key outcomes

-Distinguish automation, analytics, machine learning, and generative AI in organisational contexts
+Distinguish automation, analytics, machine learning, generative AI, and AI agents in organisational contexts

-Explain how AI systems are built from data, models, and inference
+Explain how AI systems are built from data, models, inference, prompts, and orchestration

 Additional capabilities

-Explain how datasets, labels, splits, and provenance shape behaviour
+Explain how datasets, labels, splits, provenance, and prompts shape behaviour

 Learning materials